August 27, 2008

 “I mean what I say,” continued Van Sciver, as he sketched The Flash for a fan.
 “This is going to be a revolution for Flash comics ” an absolute revolution.
 We will make this comic brand new.”

 He also implies that Geoff Johns may be sticking with the book after Rebirth, something that fans have speculated about, but that DC has not confirmed:

 “And now, more than ever, it’s time to bring back Barry Allen because he is a CSI scientist that is incredibly relevant.
 Geoff is going to have a blast telling stories with him.
 PG-13 scary crime stories with a Flash.
 It’s a lot of fun.

 Top Cow’s Velocity comic book by has been pushed back from November to a January launch.
-Publisher Filip Sablik:
+Publisher Filip Sablik on the CBR forums:

 We hit a “speed bump” (ouch!) and rather than stick with the original solicitation schedule and end up with a late book, we opted to push Velocity back to a January launch.
 The delay in solicitation will ensure that the series will come out in a timely fashion and Joe Casey and ChrisCross have the time to make this series truly butt-kicking.

 Speed Force lost the fight for the #3 spot at Comic Blog Elite when long-established blogs The Absorbascon and 4thLetter! signed up.
 Now it’s trading off spots 5 and 6 with downthetubes.net.

 Asgard Press is publishing a Vintage DC Super-Heroes Calendar for 2009, featuring covers from the 1930s through 1960s.
 It’s a 16-month calendar, and October 2008 features the cover to Showcase #4, first appearance of the Silver-Age Flash.
 (The Golden-Age Flash Comics #37 gets a spot too, but it’s a Hawkman cover.)